emilyantosch/shc_pr3_vl/SOL2/slides_5/main.typ

       ```
     ]
     #task[
-      - Die Variablen x und y sind in Circle unbekannt.
+      - The variables x and y are unknown in Circle.
-      - Lösen Sie das Problem durch Ergänzen eines Konstruktors für die Basisklasse
+      - Solve the problem by adding a constructor for the base class
         Shape.
     ]
 ]